Twelve-inch single: Disco era

-Notably, Tom Moulton, and Scepter Records along with its production chief Mel Cheren (later co-founder of dance label West End Records) were involved in several of these pioneering steps due to their artists and heavy bass-range and strong uptempo song material, forward-thinking company executives and innovative remixing.
+Tom Moulton, and Scepter Records along with its production chief Mel Cheren (later co-founder of dance label West End Records) were involved in several of these pioneering steps due to their artists and heavy bass-range and strong uptempo songs, forward-thinking company executives and innovative remixing.

 First instrumental side

 This was released by Scepter to the flip side of the Ultra High Frequency "We're on the Right Track" seven-inch single in 1973.
 This issuing of the backing track enabled DJ's to use two turntables and mix between the vocal and instrumental versions of popular dance records, segueing them so that dancing patrons could enjoy the overall song for longer.
 A key reason of the time was that few varispeed turntables existed, so DJ's would only blend into a track with the same drum tempo or BPM, which the instrumental naturally was.
 This was in comparison to the then occasionally found 'Part 2' B-side of a record, while similar, tended to be the latter half of a lengthy album track, split for seven-inch release, but in many cases this wasn't the full instrumental, so could be more awkward to use.
 Scepter, from this single onward began to regularly add a non-vocal side, helping to make it an industry standard practice, with several other labels following suit particularly for dance records, and DJs embracing these as a useful tool during their sets.